ivopascal/ivopascal.github.io/content/documents/index.md

 [Verbalized Uncertainty Estimation Robustness on Corrupted Images in Vision-Language Models poster]([poster_vlm_uncertainty.pdf]), presented at TrustNLP workshop at NAACL, by Mirko Borszukovszk.
 We explored the ability of large Vision-Language Models to indicate their uncertainty as part of their answer under damaged images.
 We found that these systems are consistently overconfident, especially in regression/counting tasks.
 The best models were the ones that would sometimes refuse to answer.
 This led to better calibrated uncertainties.

+---

+## Other Documents

+[Academic Writing advice for Machine Learning](ML_writing_guide.pdf).
+I find myself giving the same writing advice to thesis students.
+In part this is because what is considered good writing is different per field.
+This document outlines some advice for writing Machine Learning theses and papers.
+It complies with common expecations in Machine Learning literature, but is of course also influenced by my own preferences.